 We thank you, Mr. and Mrs. Hayes, for all you have done, and all your spirit will continue to do for the City of Rehoboth Beach, the Rehoboth Beach Bandstand, and performers nationwide.

 Following the passing of Mrs. Hayes, the duties of the bandstand were passed on to Mr. Corey Groll.
 Corey stepped into the role of bandstand program director at a pivotal time with the reconstruction of the bandstand venue.
 Corey Groll had previously worked with Mrs. Hayes since 1991, when an internship as sound engineer eventually led to a job spending summers running the sound system.
-The first summer after Mrs. Hayes died, Corey ran the bandstand using the schedule she left behind.
+The first summer after Mrs. Hayes passed, Corey ran the bandstand using the schedule she left behind.
 Since then, Corey has continued to work hard maintaining the structure of the bandstand and providing entertainment in many musical genres for people of all ages.

 It is with great honor that the Rehoboth Beach Bandstand has provided so many performers the chance to showcase their talents as well as provide the visitors of Rehoboth Beach with something FREE to look forward to summer after summer.
 It is no small feat to be able to keep this tradition alive and Corey Groll is thankful to all of the regular patrons to the venue who continue to lend their support to the programs.